-NEW: A 2022 study in the American Journal of Clinical Nutrition found that eating 5-6 prunes a day (50 grams) over twelve months preserved bone hip mineral density, reduced hip fracture risk and reduced inflammatory mediators in postmenopausal women.
-This study was twice as long as a previous clinical trial that looked at osteopenic, postmenopausal women who ate 5-6 prunes per day for six months, and found that one serving of prunes was effective in preventing bone loss.2

-Previous research also found that eating 10-12 prunes per day (100 grams) for one year was associated with increased bone mineral density and improved indicators of bone turnover in postmenopausal women.3
+Exciting research published in Osteoporosis International in 2024 builds on existing research supporting the bone health benefits of prunes.
+Researchers found that post-menopausal women who ate 4-6 prunes a day (or 50 grams)-in addition to getting the recommended amount of vitamin D and calcium-over twelve months had improved bone structure and strength, compared to a non-prune consuming control group.2 Previous research, including a 2022 study in the American Journal of Clinical Nutrition found that eating 5-6 prunes a day (50 grams) over twelve months preserved bone hip mineral density, reduced hip fracture risk and reduced inflammatory mediators in post-menopausal women.3 This study was twice as long as a previous clinical trial that looked at osteopenic, post-menopausal women who ate 5-6 prunes per day for six months, and found that one serving of prunes was effective in preventing bone loss.4 Additional research also found that eating 10-12 prunes per day (100 grams) for one year was associated with increased bone mineral density and improved indicators of bone turnover in postmenopausal women.5

-NEW: A first-of-its kind study saw positive effects on markers of bone health after men ate 10-12 prunes per day for one year.
+A first-of-its kind study saw positive effects on markers of bone health after men ate 10-12 prunes per day for one year.6

 Interesting animal research suggests that prunes may help prevent bone loss in people exposed to radiation, such as astronauts in space.
-Researchers compared prune powder to different antioxidant and anti-inflammatory interventions and found that mice on the prune diet did not have bone volume loss after exposure to radiation, and the prune diet was the most effective in reducing the undesired responses to radiation seen in bone cells.
+Researchers compared prune powder to different antioxidant and anti-inflammatory interventions and found that mice on the prune diet did not have bone volume loss after exposure to radiation, and the prune diet was the most effective in reducing the undesired responses to radiation seen in bone cells.7

 Emerging animal research looked at the effect of prunes on growing mice to determine whether or not prunes may have an effect on peak bone mass (the amount of bone present at the point of maximum strength and density).
-In growing and young adult mice, those who were given prunes saw an increase in bone volume.6
+In growing and young adult mice, those who were given prunes saw an increase in bone volume.8

 Additional animal research looked at the effect of prunes on preventing bone loss after spinal cord injury.
 Researchers found that dietary supplementation with prune was effective at preventing spinal cord injury-related bone loss.
-Additionally, prune consumption was associated with a slight restoration of bone loss, while also helping to lessen loss of bone strength after spinal cord injury.
+Additionally, prune consumption was associated with a slight restoration of bone loss, while also helping to lessen loss of bone strength after spinal cord injury.9